|Deletions are marked like this.||Additions are marked like this.|

 Finally, the repository structure for add-on components reflects the distinction between tagged releases and the on-going trunk of development.
 Again, in adapting the example SVN commands suggested below, one may have to adapt directory names systematically (i.e. in ways that should be obvious), to reflect the choice of LOGON version currently installed.
 As of mid-2011, we will assume that users install the trunk release.
 The LogonSvn page provides instructions for using the SVN switch command to convert an existing local copy to another release, for example updating from the frozen Barcelona release to the cutting-edge trunk version.

 (1) English Redwoods Treebanks (Public)

 The core directory lingo/redwoods/ contains the environment for semi-automated parse selection (and, at least in principle, realization ranking and MRS re-ranking) experiments, using treebanked versions of the LOGON tourism and the WeScience corpora.
-In the core installation, this directory only contains the scripts and various configuration files for such experimentation, but not the treebanks or corresponding version of the ERG.
-To download the complete data, execute the following:
+In the core installation, this directory only contains the scripts and various configuration files for such experimentation, but not the actual treebanks or corresponding version of the ERG.
+To download the complete data, for example for the 1214 release of the ERG, execute the following: